arstercz/sys-toolkit/README.md

 #### note
+   The connect user must have create user or super privileges, the blocked account can't login when this script reverse account password.

+   If use kill option, the process relatate to the account will be killed.

    this will set sql_log_bin off if you enable queit option, this can be useful when you don't want the password changed replicate to slave.

 #### samples
 block account with dry-run: